Using the Merge Data View

 View a Project's Merge Data

 Merge data may be viewed on any project.
-After enabling Merge Data viewing in permissions, you will see the merge data icon next to the project's name.
+After enabling Merge Data viewing in permissions, you will see the merge data icon next to the project's name in the gear icon menu.

 You can also create new structures from scratch using the knowledge of working with merge fields.